floookay/barnacle/pcb/readme.md

 - 2 small encoders, 1 key and a 0.96" OLED screen
 - a central encoder with the biggest knob

+> [!NOTE]
+> There are two additional jumpers on this pcb.
+These are used so the GND pad of the encoder isn't connected to a column.
+If you want to use the adjacent key you'll have to close it.

 ### encoder core

 This core has three top keys and a encoder beneath like the versatile core but with hot swap sockets.